knezi/io_interpreter/README.md

 Simply run `make`, which produces `interpreter` executable.

+If provided, the first argument is used as input, that is:

+`./interpreter prg.io` will interpret file `prg.io`.

-by default `test/testfile.io` is read and interpreter.
+Otherwise `test/testfile.io` is read and interpreter.

 # language